ocaml-gospel/cameleer/README.md

 Note the use of the `--recursive` option, in order to fetch the `vocal` repository.

-Next, we need to pin the needed opam packages.
+Next, pin add the needed opam packages.
 First:
 ```
   $ opam pin add path/to/cameleer/vocal
 ```
-This will pin add the `vocal`, `gospel`, and `why3gospel` packages from the VOCaL project.
+This will pin the `vocal`, `gospel`, and `why3gospel` packages from the VOCaL project.
 It will also ask to install such packages.

 Finally, pin add the `cameleer` package: